macagod/my_python_reviewer/README.md

 ---

-This concludes our initial chapter on lists.
-Let me know what topic you'd like to cover next!
-We can dive into Tuples, Dictionaries, Sets, or other advanced features.

----

 ## 📖 Chapter 2: Unlocking Dictionaries

 Dictionaries are used to store data values in **key:value** pairs.
 They are **ordered** (as of Python 3.7), **mutable**, and do **not allow duplicate keys**.